 - Failure to provide proper security, such as guards, security cameras, railings, fencing and lighting

 - Dog bites and attacks

 - Failure to clean up ice or snow on a sidewalk

 - Failure to clean up tree limbs or fallen trees

 - Failure to warn of construction zones

-Illinois premises liability attorneys at Rosenfeld Injury Lawyers welcome your questions, concerns and inquiries about your inadequate property maintenance case.
+Illinois premises liability attorneys at Rosenfeld Injury Lawyers LLC welcome your questions, concerns, and inquiries about your inadequately maintained property case.
 We are happy to spend time in reviewing the facts of your case to help you in this stressful time.
 Our lawyers work on a contingency fee basis, and this means that you do not pay any fees until there is some form of recovery in your case.